ilsep93/Border-Crossings-Vis/README.md

 # Border Crossings Visualization

-This Shiny app visualizes over 340,000 border crossings into the United States from 1996 to 2019!
+This R Shiny app visualizes over 340,000 border crossings into the United States from 1996 to 2019!

 Information about the data is here: